 The immune system does a lot of work in setting up a defense against equine parasites.
 This may also help you decide when and how frequent you need to deworm.

 Healthy adult horses usually have a developed resistance to intestinal parasite infestation.
 This resistance develops with time through continued exposure to different parasites.
-Immunity to infestations may be so strong that adults may become low shedders of worm eggs.
-In preparing your defense against equine parasites, you need to:

-- Identify risk factors of your horse
+- Identify risk factors of your horse.

-- Observe proper management practices
+- Observe proper management practices.

 - Be aware of the latest drug-resistant parasites which could be present in your farm, and choose your worming agent accordingly.